"Think you have a great product?" asks the US Small Business Administration. "Unfortunately, no one’s going to know about it unless you advertise.”

-Every week, according to Nielsen, 2.2 million adult consumers tune-in to a Tampa radio station.
-This is significantly more people than are reached by all other local advertising options, including TV, cable, streaming video, streaming audio, social media, and newspapers.
+Every week, according to Nielsen, 2.2 million consumers tune into a Tampa radio station.
+This is significantly more adults than watch local TV, browse social media, stream audio or video content, or view programs on cable.

 AdAge, a trade magazine for advertising professionals, calls these types of returns "eye-popping."
 The magazine goes on to say radio's ROI is superior to commercials on TV, online, and social media.

 3. Tampa Radio Listeners Switch Stations When Commercials Come on